-Operator-attended noise monitoring was conducted at seven residential receiver locations.
-Monitoring commenced Wednesday 2 September 2020 and concluded Thursday 3 September 2020 in order to determine the noise performance of the SMC operations against the Development Consent conditions.
+Operator-attended noise monitoring was conducted at nine residential receiver locations.
+Monitoring was conducted on Tuesday 14 December 2021 in order to determine the noise performance of the SMC operations against the Development Consent conditions.

-Based on the measured SMC noise contribution, compliance with the relevant operational noise criteria was achieved at all noise monitoring locations during the day, evening and night monitoring periods.
+Based on the measured SMC noise contribution, compliance with the relevant operational noise criteria was achieved at all noise monitoring locations during the day, evening and night monitoring periods under applicable weather conditions.